SFDO-Community-Sprints/summit-events-app-documentation/docs/development/getting-started.md

 ## Create a Scratch Org With SEA Installed

 As stated earlier getting SEA into a scratch org is essential.
-A causal video of some of this process [was added to our documentation](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/development/developing-with-cumulusci/), but here are the steps to doing creating a scratch org with SEA installed:
+A causal video of some of this process [was added to our documentation](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/development/developing-with-cumulusci/), but here are the steps to creating a scratch org with SEA installed:

 1. Fork the [SEA repository](https://github.com/SFDO-Community/Summit-Events-App) onto your computer.
 [Some instructions on Forking from GitHub](https://docs.github.com/en/get-started/quickstart/fork-a-repo).